Brooke Owens Fellow, Class of 2019

 Mentor: Thomas Zurbuchen

 Lindsey Wiser is a student at Johns Hopkins University studying both Engineering Mechanics and Earth and Planetary Science.
-Lindsey’s space exploration interests span engineering, science, policy, and public outreach, so in addition to courses for her majors she does her best to make time for policy classes.
+Lindsey’s space exploration interests span engineering, science, policy, and public outreach, so in addition to courses for her majors, she does her best to stay updated on space policy.
 She credits her love of space exploration to her early interest in science fiction.

-In addition to her love of space, Lindsey enjoys music, taking care of her pets and plants, visiting her home state of California, and getting outdoors as much as possible.
-She is excited to spend her 2019 summer in Washington, DC at the National Air and Space Museum doing research in the Center for Earth and Planetary Studies (CEPS).
+In addition to her love of space, Lindsey enjoys music, taking care of her pets and plants, and getting outdoors as much as possible.
+As a Brooke Owens Fellow, she had a fabulous summer in Washington, DC at the National Air and Space Museum conducting research in the Center for Earth and Planetary Studies (CEPS).